Infinity7878/SMOK-CS2-VIP-and-Customization-Plugins/README.md

 - VIP benefits command
 - Spawn perks such as armor, helmet, and optional bonus HP
 - Runtime CounterStrikeSharp permissions for active VIP players
-- `@css/reservation` support for trails/reserved-slot style plugins
+- `@css/reservation` support for trails or reserved-slot style plugins
 - JSON-based storage
 - Export file for other plugins to read active VIPs